chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

 1. Extending the system to support all Chester language features
 2. Improving error messages and diagnostics
 3. Enhancing performance and error recovery
-4. Eventually replacing the original system entirely
+4. Implementing more advanced type system features